iosiftalmacel/NetTasker/README.md

 ### Prerequisites

-First of all you need to setup the gradle to be able to use the library.

 Step 1.
-Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your build file.
+Add it in your root build.gradle at the end of repositories:
 ```sh
 allprojects {